Understanding recycling terminology

-But first: we thought it might be useful to explain some of the terms you would be likely to encounter in the context of recycling PVC-U for future reference.
+Our industry is full of jargon and acronyms, so in this blog we explain some of the terms you would be likely to encounter in the context of sustainability and recycling PVC-U for future reference

 If there are any terms you aren't sure of, please don't hesitate to use our contact us page to drop us a line.

 This refers to the reduction in landfill resulting from recycling.
-For example, the Eurocell group – took in over 1 million window frames in 2017.
+For example, the Eurocell group saved the equivalent of three million frames going to landfill.

 This British Standard is the “Framework for implementing the principles of the circular economy (see below) in organizations”.
 It sets out guidelines by which companies such as Eurocell can strive towards achieving increased sustainability by creating a ‘closed loop’ of materials usage.